n0psn0ps/n0psn0ps.github.io/_posts/2024-07-03-MHL 📵No Escape📵 Solution.md

 **tbz instructions**

 We are only concerned about the 4 tbz instructions in the exported function.
-So we will use the one-liner below to s to the location of the function and print out all the tbz instruction registers.
+So we will use the one-liner below to seek to the location of the function and print out all the tbz instruction registers.

 ```
 s `:iE~+jail[0]`; pd~tbz[1]